pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/location/index.md

 Error messages will be output into `~/.local/share/karabiner/log/console_user_server.log` if there are errors such as parse error.

-You can also view the error messages in Karabiner-Elements Preferences > Log.
+You can also view the error messages in Karabiner-Elements Settings > Log.

 {{< local-image src="images/karabiner-elements-error-log@2x.png" >}}